-- (i) the student's enrolment variation request is received by Student Services before the close of business on final day of week 2 of the specified study period. - (ii) the student complies with all requisite conditions, enrolment restrictions and special approvals as listed in the Schedule of Units active at the time of the unit addition. - (iii) the unit addition complies with the provisions of Enrolment Rule 2.5.
+- need make no allowances regarding deadlines for submission to assessment items because of this - (ii) the student's enrolment variation request is received by Student Services before the close of business on final day of week 2 of the specified study period. - (iii) the student complies with all requisite conditions, enrolment restrictions and special approvals as listed in the Schedule of Units active at the time of the unit addition. - (iv) the unit addition complies with the provisions of Enrolment Rule 2.5.